aluanuel/streetparking/README.md

 # streetparking
-A USSD based app to pay tickets for a vehicle packed along a street
+A USSD based app to pay tickets for a vehicle parked along a street